shoui520/shoui520.github.io/docs/vn.md

 !!! info "Can't hook?"
 	Try referring to the [H-Code list @ Visual Novel Texthooking Wiki](https://vn-hooking.fandom.com/wiki/H-Code)
-	Please note that Little Busters!
-(REALLIVE.EXE) is impossible to hook.
-LITBUS_WIN32.EXE (Steam version) works with limited functionality however.
+	Little Busters! players, use the Ecstasy version and see [this](https://cdn.discordapp.com/attachments/813105334763126814/1047252417735036988/little_busters.png)

-### Use a walkthrough!
+### Need a walkthrough?
-Playing a VN with a walkthrough is usually better than playing without one, because we wouldn’t want to get a bad ending.
+If you are not used to visual novels, or games that make you make choices that decide the fate of the story, you may want to use a walkthrough.
+After all, you wouldn't want to get a bad ending.
 You can find walkthroughs by searching “[vn name] 攻略” e.g. “Angel Beats! -1st Beat- 攻略”.

+If you insist on not using a walkthrough, it is a wise decision to create a save file everytime you are faced with a choice.
+VN's often have 99+ save data slots, because they assume you'll be populating them with every decision point in the game.

 ### Unsure what to play?